 Premium services, such as calls to numbers starting with 19 prefixes will attract additional charges, as will calls to some satellite services.

-Telstra's SIM-only plans don't generally include international call inclusions except at the highest level, which means that on most plans you will incur additional charges for international calls and texts.
+Telstra's SIM-only plans don't include international call inclusions, which means that on most plans you will incur additional charges for international calls and texts.
 You can check Telstra's call rates for its international calling destinations on its web site.

 If you roam while travelling internationally, you will incur roaming charges for your usage.
 Telstra sells travel passes that offer unlimited standard calls and texts as well as data provisions for $30, $70, $140 and $300 if purchased upfront.
 Otherwise you'll be subject to variable call and data rates depending on the country you travel to.
 Telstra's full costings schedule for each country where roaming is available can be found here.